 Why use Happipad?

 Through consultations with municipalities and home sharing societies in addition to collaborating with leading universities we have gained valuable insight into services that make companion housing easier, more enjoyable, and more secure.
 For example, Happipad has pre-screening, compatibility-based matching, background checks, lease creation, legal services and also helps manage automatic rent payments.
 People experience comfort using Happipad rather than finding a Guest from unregulated and unverified alternative rental listings.

 Happipad’s online platform includes a suite of useful tools, including a map-based listing service, online rental applications, Guest to Host messaging, optional background screening, contract creation, and automated rent transfer.

 All hosts have their identity verified through our screening process, which includes: checks against databases for anti-money laundering, negative news, and the Canadian credit bureau.
 Hosts have the option to receive applications from verified Guests.
 Verified Guests have their identity verified and undergo extensive background screening across databases that include court records, sex offender lists, eviction records, negative news reports, and fraud watch lists.

 Your safety and privacy is a priority and your personal information is protected on Happipad.
 All Hosts and Guests have secure account profiles that require password authentication, and all information is stored securely.
 We do not share your information with anyone without your permission, and we do not store any payment information on our servers.
 Payments are processed by our PCI-compliant provider: Paysafe.

 Happipad may limit, suspend or temporarily deactivate your account if we suspect anything inappropriate, such as fraud or illegal activities.
 Please review our Terms of Service.

 Where does Happipad operate?

 Happipad is headquartered in Kelowna, British Columbia.
-Our services are available to all Canadian residents.
+Our services are available to residents of Canada.

-What is it like to live in a shared living arrangement?
+What is it like to live in a companion housing arrangement?